-Glasgow Warriors have signed winger Max McFarland on a partnership contract with Scotland 7s until the end of the season.
+Glasgow sign Max McFarland on partnership deal with Scotland 7s

 The Irish-born speed merchant qualifies for Scotland through his Glaswegian grandfather, and turned out for Scotland 7s at the 2014 Grand Prix Series in Manchester.